Tehran Through the Years: The Definitive Guide for Travellers

 Following the 1979 Iranian Revolution that toppled its monarchy and paved the way for an Islamic Republic under its supreme leader, Ayatollah Khomeini, Iran is seen by most foreigners as a country of strict rules and intolerance.
 While it is true that religious law dictates dress codes and certain behaviour, the capital city of Tehran can immediately dispel a traveller’s preconceived notions of the country.
 It has been described as Iran’s “most secular and liberal city”.
 Oliver Wainwright, writing for The Guardian, describes youthful rebellion in Tehran in the form of flirtations in traffic jams and hip-hop music blaring in a skatepark, and likens the city to “Los Angeles with minarets”.
 (Tehran was indeed designed by an Austrian immigrant to the United States, architect Victor Gruen, who pioneered the design of American shopping malls.)

 In this article we will look at the history of Tehran, which is tied to the history and lasting cultural legacy of Iran, formerly Persia.
-We have previously discussed Persian gardens and mosaic and Persian carpets in our articles, and here we will zoom in on the history of its capital city.
+If you’re particularly interested in Iran, you may want to look at some of our other articles:

 Tehran: From Small Village to Imperial Capital